em-cl/IoT-Project/README.md

 From the pico WH to the dashboard a http get request are sent containing data from the sensors.
 The wireless protocol used is Wifi.
-The transport layer protocol used is TCP.
+The transport layer protocol used is TCP. i choose to use this to easily communicate between my laptop and pico like any other api.
+The low extra cost of free motivates use of the powerhungry wifi in my home enviorment since the IoT device don´t need to run on battery. it can live in a power jack coupeld with a transformer to reduce the voltage and talk on the home wifi.
+To not use a battery increases the lifetime of the IoT device and reduces e waste. the range of the wifi likely covers the entire home enviorment and intended use case.

 **Getting sensor data**
 Micro Python code